unoplatform/uno/doc/articles/howto-consume-webservices.md

 ## Task 2 - Sign up for API key

-In order to demonstrate how to consume a webservice, there needs to be a webservice available.
+In order to demonstrate how to consume a web service, there needs to be a web service available.
 In this tutorial you will build a simple client that leverages [The Cat API](https://thecatapi.com/).
 The website for this service describes it as:

 > A public service API all about Cats, free to use when making your fancy new App, Website or Service.

 In order to use this service, you need to sign up for a free API key.

-1. In a browser, navigate to The Cat API signup page: [https://thecatapi.com/signup](https://thecatapi.com/signup)
+1. In a browser, navigate to The Cat API sign-up page: [https://thecatapi.com/signup](https://thecatapi.com/signup)

-1. Complete the signup form and click **SIGNUP**.
+1. Complete the sign-up form and click **sign-up**.

     You will receive an email with your API key - you will need the key later.